F0lak/dm_open_ref/ref/notes/tiled-icons =Tiled icons.md

 In newer versions, breaking big icons into tiles is no longer done by default.
-Instead, icons are shown and manipulated in their [native size](/%7Bnotes%7D/big-icons).
-To use the old method of breaking icons into tiles, set `world.map_format` to `TILED_ICON_MAP`.
+Instead, icons are shown and manipulated in their [native size](/ref/%7Bnotes%7D/big-icons.md) -m To use the old method of breaking icons into tiles, set `world.map_format` to `TILED_ICON_MAP`.
 This is the default for all projects compiled before version 455.